 Reasons for Cupping Therapy

 Cupping advocates have multiple reasons for partaking in it.
 Athletes see the benefits that cupping therapy has.
 We discuss some of them below.

 The flow of energy and blood circulation throughout the body increases after cupping.
 This helps athletes recover from injuries quicker.
 Blockages can slow you down when swimming because energy will not be supplied to your body.
 So by creating a path free of obstacles for your blood to flow through, performance can be improved.

 Bring Toxins in the Body to the Surface:

 When cups are applied to the body, medical professionals claim toxins come to the surface.
 Uric acid is one of these, which comes from the digestion of certain foods.
 A buildup can cause higher levels of acidity in your blood and urine.
 In turn, pain is reduced.
 More specific conditions like back problems and body ache also improve.

 Evidence to Support Cupping Therapy

-Although many athletes and trainers swear by the effectiveness of cupping, there is no scientific evidence to indicate it has any physiological benefits.
-Doctors say any benefits experienced from cupping therapy is simply a placebo effect.
+Many athletes and trainers swear by the effectiveness of cupping therapy.
+There is no scientific evidence to support this claim.
+Doctors suggest that any benefits experienced from cupping therapy are simply a placebo effect.

 Impact of Cupping Therapy

-The most noticeable effect of cupping is bruising.
-The coloring of the bruises range from light red to dark purple and can last anywhere from a few hours to three weeks.
-Darker coloring indicates there is a high level of toxins and stagnation in the section of the body.
-In this case, the marks can last for up to 21 days (or three weeks).
-If there are no toxins and the coloring of the bruising is a light, bruises can dissipate within a few hours.
+Cupping’s most noticeable effect is bruising.
+The colouring can range from light red to dark purple.
+These can last anywhere from a few hours to three weeks.
+Dark colouring indicates there is a high level of toxins and stagnation in the section of the body.
+When this happens, bruises can last for up to 21 days (or three weeks).
+If there are not any toxins or the bruise is light in colour, they can fade away within a few hours.